microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 <div class="info" data-title="Note">

 > The deployment can take up to 10 minutes to schedule pods onto a new node.
 This is because the AKS Node Autoprovisioning feature (aka Karpenter) automatically provisions new nodes when the existing nodes are at capacity.
 The new nodes are provisioned with the necessary resources to run the pods.
 The pods are then scheduled onto the new nodes.
+Optionally, if you want to watch the Karpenter events as the new node is provisioned, run the following command: `kubectl get events -A --field-selector source=karpenter -w`.
+Use **Ctrl+C** to exit watching the events.

 </div>